landerson02/Adatest-App/README.md

 Docker or not, the application will be available at http://localhost:8000

 # Running the Application on the VM
-To connect to the vm, first retrieve the ssh key "adatest.pem" Then, on a terminal in a folder that contains adatest.pem on your local computer, give it permissions with the command
+To connect to the vm, first retrieve the ssh key "adatest.pem" from a team member.
+Then, on a terminal in a folder that contains adatest.pem on your local computer, give it permissions with the command
 ``` chmod 600 adatest.pem ```